secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/quarterly_subscription_reconciliations.md

 **Don't**

-- Pass the ticket to Billing/AR
+- Pass the ticket to Billing/AR.
-- Pause QSR, or reset max seats without documented approval
+- Pause QSR, or reset max seats without documented approval.

 ## Dispute Escalation and Resolution

 If the customer would like to dispute a reconciliation, either pending or processed:

-- Advise the customer that you will be putting them in contact with their sales account manager
+- Advise the customer that you will be putting them in contact with their sales account manager.
 - Follow the workflow on [Working with Sales]({{< ref "working_with_sales#general-workflow" >}}) to inform the account manager in SFDC.
-- Do not pause/disable QSR yourself except in extenuating circumstances ([see below](#pausing-qsr-on-a-subscription))
+- Do not pause/disable QSR yourself except in extenuating circumstances ([see below](#pausing-qsr-on-a-subscription)).
-- Do not reset Max Seats on the namespace ([see below](#resolving-max-seats-overages))
+- Do not reset Max Seats on the namespace ([see below](#resolving-max-seats-overages)).

 Given that support team has no influence over the process at this point, direct the customer to continue all discussions with their sales manager, and the ticket may then be closed.